 Leader gets safe, fixes the lead rope, and starts to haul before doing anything else

 The main task of the leader is to get the haul bags just a meter or so off the lower anchor so the second can start breaking down the anchor and cleaning.
 The second can’t really do anything until that happens.
-So the leader has to fix the lead rope, then start the haul ASAP.
-The leader can take a break, have a snack, take pictures, etc. only after they lift the bags a bit off the lower anchor.
-Note: the leader should always fix the lead rope first, THEN set up the hauling system.
+So the leader has to 1) fix the lead rope, 2) rig the haul system, and 3) start the haul ASAP.
+The leader can take a break, have a snack/water, take pictures, etc. ONLY after they do these 3 tasks and lift the bags a bit off the lower anchor.
+Note: the leader should always FIRST fix the lead rope first, and SECOND set up the hauling system.
 This is an important safety consideration that both climbers should follow.

 Leader preps for the next pitch at the belay

 After the leader has hauled, they should be scoping the next pitch, reading the topo, readying needed gear, noting gear that’s not needed, and helping the follower (if swinging leads) to blast off ASAP and properly equipped in any way possible.
 If the leader is especially courteous, they can place the first piece of gear for the next pitch for their second.
 This lets the second move up and through the belay, often spreads out the climbers, and can generally decluster things, especially if the belay is something other than wide and horizontal.
 If the leader is especially on the ball, they can break down the hauling kit and clip it to the first piece of gear for the next pitch, so the second can easily grab it and not forget it.

 Rope bags can significantly decluster your anchor, and prevent the all too common beginner big wall mistake of somehow having part of your lead rope pinned underneath the haul line/bag, or some other random bit of rope weirdness that needs your time, mental energy and sometimes brute force to sort out.
 Rope bags are cheap and helpful.
 Use them.